 More individualized abuse cases may be harder to prove; especially since a majority of these cases are never reported due to fear of retribution from the abuser.
 If you suspect your loved one has fallen prey to elder abuse, ensure that you ask targeted questions, check finances and look for suspicious circumstances during each visit.
 You can also speak with other residents or staff members at the facility to see if there’s a simple resolution.
 If not, report your suspicions to your state’s department of health or ombudsman’s office.
 Once the case has been reported, you will have the option to contact a private attorney.

 Elder abuse is a consistent problem throughout the country because most victims are too afraid to speak up.
 If you believe you or someone you love has been victimized, you should immediately seek help or legal counsel.
-Pay attention to the red flags and don’t be afraid to contact law enforcement or an attorney, like a nursing home abuse lawyer in Tucson, AZ.
+Pay attention to the red flags and don’t be afraid to contact law enforcement or an attorney.